foxyfool/foxyfool/README.md

 〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️

-📍 I live in Bhilai, India
+📍 India

-I am currently practicing and learning more of Technologies such as ReactJS, NextJS, NodeJS.
+I am currently practicing and learning more of Technologies such as ReactJS, NextJS, NodeJS and other fullStack apps by building live projects and deploying them.

 I have completed my Master's Degree from Manipal Institute Of Technology in Data Science and Computer Application (2023).

-My Tech Stack: React JS, NextJS, TypeScript, TailwindCSS Node JS, Mongo DB, AWS.
+My Tech Stack: React JS, NextJS, TypeScript, TailwindCSS Node & Express JS, Mongo DB & SQL/postgresql , AWS.

 Languages I know: JavaScript, TypeScript, C++, Java.